mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 There are no Bwap cities outside of those planets that are totally controlled by them.
 These cities can be found in two distinct styles.
 Those located on worlds suitable to Bwap requirements are carefully designed to impact the environment as little as possible.
 Populations are kept relatively small, pollution maintained at a minimum level and heavy industry located offworld.
 Conservation of the environment is of high importance and cities appear to be part of the natural landscape as opposed to artificial constructs.

-With the advent of suitable gravitic technology, sky- cities became common in an attempt to reduce any negative effect on native ecologies further.
+With the advent of suitable gravitic technology, sky-cities became common in an attempt to reduce any negative effect on native ecologies further.

 On worlds that do not meet the Bwaps' environmental needs, cities can be large and sprawling affairs, with little attention paid to the effect it may have on the environment.
 Artificial means are used to increase heat and humidity, and often the cities are enclosed or sealed in some way.
 In these environments, archologies are a favored housing system.